 If you have to pay for a VOA at the airport it is only possible to pay in USD.

 You can ask your driver to stop at an ATM on the way if you desperately need one but Kampot has many reliable 24hr Visa/Mastercard ATM's.

 Most places will only accept cash payments and do not have card payment facilities.

 Most shops/hotels/restaurants in Kampot will only accept either local currency or USD (e.g. not GBP, EUR or AUD).
 If you bring your own currency there are a few money changers that offer very good exchange rates.

 Inform your bank if you plan to access your money whilst abroad.
 There are many cash machines in Kampot town and almost all are Visa and/or MasterCard so they will almost definitely work for you.

-Local shops in Kampot town sell most of the things you will need such as toothpaste, shower & shampoo products, insect repellent etc. If you require something more specific it may be better to buy it before you travel.
+There is a small Mini-Mart around the corner from us that sells most of the things you may need such as toothpaste, shower & shampoo products, insect repellent etc. If you require something more specific it may be better to buy it before you travel.
 Women’s sanitary products can sometimes be difficult to find and rather expensive so it is suggested that you bring them with you.

 If you have any further questions about the retreat, yoga, Cambodia, travel etc. then please feel free to <contact us> so that we can help you!